Programs Master’s Master’s Programs Computer Science Computer Science Eligibility Criteria

 Numerical Computation

-* applications are reviewed holistically and simply taking these courses is not a guarantee of admission
+* This is not an exhaustive list.
+Applications are reviewed holistically; simply taking these courses does not guarantee admission.